July 31st

 Speech is silver, silence is gold!

 Due to their chattering, parrots and other talking birds, attract unwanted attention.
 Hunters aspiring to cage a talking bird will spread nets to capture them.
-But the 'dumb' storks :) keep their silence and hardly entice the hunters.
+But the 'dumb' storks—so to say—keep their silence and hardly entice the hunters.
 Ever heard of a stork being captured to adorn a cage?
-It is as if his silence saves him from trouble!
+It is as if his silence saves him from the trouble!

-It is very true for humans as well.
-Time and again, one regrets after letting words slip through his lips, 'why ever did I open my mouth?!'
-Before speaking, is the time to remind oneself that 'silence is instrumental in attaining all purposes!'
-Sped arrows and spoken words can never be taken back.
+It is equally true for humans as well.
+Time and again, one may regret letting words slip through his lips and say, 'Why ever did I open my mouth?!'
+The time to remind oneself that 'silence is instrumental in attaining all purposes!' is: before speaking.
+Because sped arrows and spoken words can never be taken back.

 pada vigrahaH: